Easy Soupe z’habitants Recipe

 - You can also try the soup with uncured salted turkey

 - Gradually add salt and only if needed.
-Remember that the smoked meat contain a lot of salt.
+Remember that smoked meat contains a lot of salt.

 - Add your favorite vegetables